RevolverSoftworks/portfolio/index.md

 ### CTF_Dominance

 An old TF2 Map I worked on for a while.
-Taking inspiration from ctf_haarp and ctf_2fort, I wanted to change the playstyle of the condensed, close quatered ctf layout
+Taking inspiration from ctf_haarp and ctf_2fort, I wanted to change the playstyle of the condensed, close quartered ctf layout

 ![](https://github.com/RevolverSoftworks/work/blob/gh-pages/Work/dominanceoutside.jpeg?raw=true)